 Here, via a prestigious junior wins and Challenger Tour success, is a run of form that saw him beat Juan Martin del Potro, Tomas Berdych, Pablo Carreno Busta and Kyle Edmund in the early part of 2018 and claim his first tour title with a win at Delray Beach.

 And here is an Australian Open meeting with 17-time Grand Slam champion Nadal with a semi-final at stake.

 And here is also a place in the midst of a generation of American players reflective of the political and social divisions back home.

-Last month in Estoril, Tiafoe saved three match points to beat Tennys Sandgren, who was asked to defend his social media interest in white nationalist accounts during January's Australian Open.
+Last year in Estoril, Tiafoe saved three match points to beat Tennys Sandgren, who was asked to defend his social media interest in white nationalist accounts during last year's Australian Open.